NancyZxll/temperate-phage-active-prophage-detection/README.md

 2. Testing files are in:
 temperate_phage_detection.testfiles.zip
 3. Unzip the above two .zip files to your destination path.
-4. Change the configurations in the main.pl, including input file paths, database paths, and program paths.
+4. Change the configurations in the main.pl, including database paths and program paths.
 5. Run the follwoing command under the folder which all the scripts in (the default folder is temperate_phage_detection):
      `perl main.pl absolute_path/Sample.R1.fastq absolute_path/Sample.R2.fastq absolute_path/Sample.AssembledSeqs.fasta Sample_ID Sample_species`